Business Continuity and Disaster Recovery in BizTalk Services

 To provide high availability, every Azure BizTalk Service (except the Developer Edition) includes at least two role instances.
 Some Editions can also be scaled to add additional Units.
 See BizTalk Services: Developer, Basic, Standard and Premium Editions Chart for more details.

-A BizTalk Service uses Microsoft Azure SQL Database.
+A Microsoft Azure BizTalk Service uses Microsoft Azure SQL Database.
 The SQL Database has built-in features that provide fault tolerance, as described in Business Continuity in Azure SQL Database.

 Data corruption, modifications, and deletions can occur for many reasons; including application errors, operator errors, and so on.
 Microsoft Azure BizTalk Services provides Backup and Restore functionality.
 It is recommended to create a backup of the BizTalk Service on a regular basis, including whenever a management operation (like updating the SSL certificate or modifying an EDI agreement) is made to the BizTalk Service.
 BizTalk Services: Backup and Restore lists the backup and restore options for a BizTalk Service.

-The Backup-Restore option doesn’t back up the BizTalk Services dependencies, including Microsoft Azure SQL Databases, Storage, and Microsoft Azure Access Control.
+The Backup-Restore option doesn’t back up the BizTalk Services dependencies, including Microsoft Azure SQL Databases, Microsoft Azure Storage, and Microsoft Azure Access Control.
 For these dependencies, consider the following:

 Business Continuity in Azure SQL Database provides information on Microsoft Azure SQL Database.

-Azure Business Continuity Technical Guidance provides information on Storage.
+Azure Business Continuity Technical Guidance provides information on Microsoft Azure Storage.
 It is recommended to enable geo-replication on the Storage account.

 For Microsoft Azure Access Control, you can create a new namespace.
 Azure Business Continuity Technical Guidance provides information on Microsoft Azure Access Control.